Queuebee2/Donders-Internship-BrainTaxMap/README.md

-# BrainTaxMap
+# Current branch: Internship end state
-Internship project to try and map the behavioural/functional taxonomy of the brain by textmining scientific literature for relationships between known brainstructures and possible functions.
+This is the final state of the repository at the end of my internship.